- Research article

 Patients of group 1 were statistically significant younger than patients from group 2 (p < 0.001), and underwent significantly less often colonoscopy, 89% versus 97% (p < 0.001).

-the outcome of colonoscopy or sigmoidoscopy in patients of group 2.
+Table 1 shows the outcome of sigmoidoscopy or colonoscopy in patients of group 2.
+Only polyps were significantly more often found during colonoscopy.

 Symptoms of haemorrhoids are also associated with other abnormalities .
 It is feasible to exclude these before concluding that haemorrhoids are responsible for the presenting complaints.
 Colonoscopy is recommended .
 However, opinions still differ on the subject whether or not to do colonoscopy in cases of complaints possibly due to haemorrhoids.
 It is stated that a full colonoscopy is necessary in all patients, regardless the age .
 While others say that it might be a better option to perform an ano-rectal examination, to look for an active bleeding source .
 Moreover, the authors of yet another study concluded that if haemorrhoids, fissures or polyps were identified as the probable site and cause of bleeding, colonoscopy and other investigations were not necessary, unless alarm-signs were present .
 In common practice, the age of 50 years holds the threshold for colonoscopy since the incidence of colorectal cancer, diverticulosis and polyps increases as people are getting older .